KTH/devops-course/contributions/essay/davidjo2/README.md

 David Johansson (davidjo2@kth.se)

 ### Topic
-I got introduced to the topic of monitoring during the week 5 presentation and thought it would be interesting to delve deeper into specifically website monitoring.
-Website monitoring plays a crucial role in, for instance, minimizing downtime and improving performance.
-I would like to learn about its importance and different key considerations to make in regard to the topic.
+The essay gives an introduction to the topic of website monitoring in order for the reader to get started on their own.
+Different key practices to abide by as well as popular monitoring tools are outlined.

 ### Structure
 * Introduction